 For $\tilde{\alpha}\ll 1$, i.e. in the vicinity of the critical point, the operators $\tilde{\hat{L}}$ given by Eq. (\ref{tildeLlattice}) and (\ref{tildeLhom}) are of approximately the same form although presented in different variables.
 Thus using results obtained with (\ref{tildeLhom}) one may conclude that the seed of the metastable phase (\ref{coscoscos}) of ellipsoidal form with $\tilde{\hat{L}}$ determined by Eq. (\ref{tildeLlattice}) does not change the form during its expansion into the stable phase of the same type of the symmetry.
 It is described by Eq. (\ref{eqMchi}) although in other variables.
 Initially spherical seed of the phase (\ref{tildeLlattice}) gets ellipsoidal form during expansion.
-The process is described by Eq. (\ref{sumcos}), now with $\tilde{\hat{L}}$ from Eq. (\ref{tildeLlattice}).
 Similar description of the evolution of the system takes place, if the field is of the type (\ref{sumcos}).
 In this case $\tilde{\hat{L}}=\tilde{\Delta}-\tilde{\alpha}(\tilde{\partial}_x^4+ \tilde{\partial}_y^4+\tilde{\partial}_z^4)\simeq \tilde{\Delta}$.
-Transitions from metastable phase of the symmetry (\ref{sumcos}) to the stable one of the symmetry (\ref{coscoscos}), as well as from metastable configuration of the type (\ref{coscoscos}) to that of the symmetry (\ref{sumcos}), are described in the same manner, if $\Lambda_0$ are the same in both cases, since $\tilde{\hat{L}}$ operators in both cases approximately coincide.
+Transitions from the metastable phase of the symmetry (\ref{sumcos}) to the stable one of the symmetry (\ref{coscoscos}), as well as from the metastable configuration of the type (\ref{coscoscos}) to that of the symmetry (\ref{sumcos}), are described in the same manner, if parameters $\Lambda_0$ are the same in both cases, since $\tilde{\hat{L}}$ operators in both cases approximately coincide.